statsmodels/statsmodels/docs/source/tsa.rst

 Time Series analysis :mod:`tsa`
 ===============================

-:mod:`scikits.statmodels.tsa` contains model classes and functions that are useful for time series analysis.
+:mod:`statsmodels.tsa` contains model classes and functions that are useful for time series analysis.
 This currently includes univariate autoregressive models (AR), vector autoregressive models (VAR) and univariate autoregressive moving average models (ARMA).
 It also includes descriptive statistics for time series, for example autocorrelation, partial